Summerfield, Kansas

 Summerfield is a city in Marshall County, Kansas, United States.
 As of the 2020 census, the population of the city was 125.
-The Kansas-Nebraska state border is the north edge of the city.
+The Kansas-Nebraska state border is the northern edge of the city.

 History

 Summerfield had its start in about 1889 by the building of the railroad through that territory.
 It was named for Elias Summerfield, a railroad official.

 The first post office in Summerfield was established in February 1889.